betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingEvents.md

 # Styling for Events

-A event content is a very brief article that highlights an event.
-An event article can highlight the following 2 types of resources: (1) workshops/conferences/deadline/submisison-based events, (2) tutorials/panels/no-submission based events  etc.
+An *event content article* is a very brief article that highlights an event.
+An *event article* can highlight the following 2 types of resources: (1) workshops/conferences/deadline/submisison-based events, (2) tutorials/panels/no-submission based events  etc.

-The main part of the event article consists of the (1) Deck, (2) Main body of the article and (3) Metadata.
-The following sections describe the structure and various parts of an event article.
+The main part of the *event article* consists of the (1) Deck, (2) Main body of the article and (3) Metadata.
+The following sections describe the structure and various parts of an *event article*.

-A written event content article must follow the below style guidelines.
+A written *event content article* must follow the below style guidelines.
 There are several examples available in the [betterscientificsoftware.github.io repository](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/tree/master/events) to use as a starting point.

 ## DECK